The Exorcist III: Awards and nominations

-In 1991, the film won a Saturn Award from the Academy of Science Fiction, Fantasy & Horror Films, USA, for Best Writing (William Peter Blatty) and was nominated for Best Supporting Actor (Brad Dourif) and Best Horror Film.
-George C. Scott was also nominated for a Golden Raspberry Award for Worst Actor but lost to Andrew Dice Clay for The Adventures of Ford Fairlane.
+In 1991, the film won a Saturn Award from the Academy of Science Fiction, Fantasy & Horror Films, for Best Writing (William Peter Blatty) and was nominated for Best Supporting Actor (Brad Dourif) and Best Horror Film at the 17th Saturn Awards.
+George C. Scott was also nominated for a Golden Raspberry Award for Worst Actor but lost to Andrew Dice Clay for The Adventures of Ford Fairlane. at the 11th Golden Raspberry Awards.

 Director's cut

 Despite his misgivings about the studio-imposed reshoots, Blatty remarked on his pride in the finished version of Exorcist III: "It's still a superior film.
 And in my opinion, and excuse me if I utter heresy here, but for me... it's a more frightening film than The Exorcist."
 Blatty hoped to recover the deleted footage from the Morgan Creek vaults so that he might re-assemble the original cut of the film which he said was "rather different" from what was released, and a version of the film which fans of the Exorcist series have been clamoring for.
-In 2007, Blatty's wife reported on a fan site that "my husband tells me that it is Morgan Creek's claim that they have lost all the footage, including an alternative opening scene, in which Kinderman views the body of Karras in the morgue, right after his fall down the steps."
+In 2007, Blatty's wife Julie Witbrodt reported on a fan site that "my husband tells me that it is Morgan Creek's claim that they have lost all the footage, including an alternative opening scene, in which Kinderman views the body of Karras in the morgue, right after his fall down the steps."
 However, film critic Mark Kermode has stated that the search for the missing footage is "ongoing".

 Some pictures (lobby cards, stills) show a few deleted scenes from Blatty's original cut of the film: